 1.0 Policy Purpose

-The purpose of this policy is to provide guidance for managing work performance and conduct beyond the annual performance appraisal and annual performance goal-setting process.
+The purpose of this policy is to provide essential guidance for managing employee work performance and conduct beyond the annual performance appraisal and annual performance goal-setting process.
 These steps are not intended to apply to every situation.
-Instead, the steps are intended to establish expectations to support supervisors and staff to understand performance expectations.
+Instead, the steps are intended to support supervisors and staff in understanding and effectively addressing performance and conduct expectations.

 2.0 To Whom the Policy Applies